Faizan64/Jenkins_Maven_Project/README.md

 - Install maven on the Jenkins server
 - First download the tar file from https://maven.apache.org/download.cgi unzip the tar file using tar -xvzf file-name
 - In the .bash_profile file give maven and java path and now maven is configured and install in your server
-- Install a maven plugin named maven integration and disable github sourch branch plugin.
+- Install a maven plugin named maven integration and disable github source branch plugin.
 - Maven is configured and Install on to your server
-- Create a maven project Maven_project in jenkins and configure the pipeline by providing your github repo link.
+- Create a maven project Maven_project in Jenkins and configure the pipeline by providing your github repo link.

 ## Setup Tomcat Server
 - Launch an ec2 instance.
 Download the tar file from https://tomcat.apache.org/download-90.cgi and install tomcat server on to your instance